Uganda March 27-April 5, 2023

 Car, bus or truck and guide 80- 200

 Independent.
-Combination of BodaBoda (small mopeds, motorcycles, accidents common, agree on the price), local taxi (“matatu” in kenya), bus and evtl. private car (National Parks).
+Combination of BodaBoda (small mopeds, motorcycles, accidents common, agree on the price), local taxi (“matatu” in Kenya), bus and evil. private car (National Parks).

-Bus connections more common in Western & Northern Uganda, while Eastern Uganda is more commonly served by taxis.
-Most companies in Uganda use Chinese made buses 5 seats per row.
+Bus connections are more common in Western & Northern Uganda, while Eastern Uganda is more commonly served by taxis.
+Most companies in Uganda use Chinese-made buses 5 seats per row.

 By plane.
 Domestic flights might be a good and fast alternative to dusty bus rides.

 By taxi.
-Minibus taxis are relatively cheap, frequent (in Kampala), many stops along the way, fixed routes.
+Minibus taxis are relatively cheap, frequent (in Kampala), and have many stops along the way, fixed routes.

 Private taxis – Fares negotiable over long distances as no meters.

 By car.
 Most main roads are metalled.
-Minor roads are hard packed earth (murum) and deteriorate in heavy rains and wash boarding frequent.
-Untarred roads, if wet, may be impassable in the mountainous south-west.
+Minor roads are hard-packed earth (murum) and deteriorate in heavy rains and washboard frequently.
+Untarred roads, if wet, may be impassable in the mountainous southwest.
 Buses, trucks, pedestrians, livestock, cyclists, dogs and the odd police roadblock.
-Drive cautiously and stay totally alert.
+Drive cautiously and stay alert.

-4×4 with a driver (most places have accommodation and meals for drivers) cost USD100.00 per day (not including fuel).
+4×4 with a driver (most places have accommodation and meals for drivers) costs USD100.00 per day (not including fuel).
 Use one of the major agencies.
-Orutindo car rental prices are moderate see Queen Elizabeth National Park, Kisore etc., where the bus connection are poor.
+Orutindo car rental prices are moderate see Queen Elizabeth National Park, Kisore etc., where the bus connections are poor.

 Talk.
 English lingua franca, Ugandans speak with a thick accent.
-Dozens of African languages, most common Luganda, Swahili in the North and East.
+Dozens of African languages, most commonly Luganda, Swahili in the North and East.

 Accommodation

 Very good accommodation possibilities you will find in each bigger town.
-There are also Bed & Breakfast establishments to make you have a homely feel away from home at the lowest rates.
-In the more touristic region of the south western Uganda and at lake Bunyonyi there ale also resorts and campsites.
-Some offer a quiet and traditional stay in the beauty of nature and the lake, others are more touristic with bars, crowds and entertainment.
+There are also Bed & Breakfast establishments to give you have a homely feel away from home at the lowest rates.
+In the more touristic region of southwestern Uganda and at Lake Bunyonyi there are also resorts and campsites.
+Some offer a quiet and traditional stay in the beauty of nature and the lake, others are more tourist with bars, crowds and entertainment.
 Most hotels in larger cities will be plentiful.
 But if you go to more rural cities in the north then you can run into problems.
 The price of a hotel will run the gambit of cost.
 And the most expensive is not always the best.
 Ask to see the room before exchanging any money.
 If they refuse then you saved yourself from a bad situation.
 If possible ask someone where a guest house is located or a clean hotel.
 We have found that is the best way to find a clean, quiet place.

 National Parks.
 The accommodations provided in the national parks by UWA are generally of a good standard and are quite inexpensive compared to alternatives.
 As little as USD5.00 or less per person per night.

-Few moderately priced options are available, and the high end, while expensive, are substandard compared to the high-end options of Kenya, Tanzania, South Africa..
+Few moderately priced options are available, and the high-end, while expensive, are substandard compared to the high-end options of Kenya, Tanzania, and South Africa..

 Stay safe.
 Travel north to Murchison Falls National Park and Ajai Game Reserve is perfectly safe.
 Note that overlanders from Tanzania and Kenya regularly make the trip routing through Jinja.

 As in any urban area, parts of Kampala can be unsafe.
-Homosexuality is illegal, and attitudes extremely hostile.
-Ugandans have absolutely no problems straight up murdering a suspected LGBT person right on a busy street
+Homosexuality is illegal, and attitudes are extremely hostile.
+Ugandans have absolutely no problems straight-up murdering a suspected LGBT person right on a busy street

 Stay healthy.
 AIDS/HIV infection rate is very high.
 Ebola and Marburg hemorrhagic fevers have been endemic.
 Malaria – use Coartem.